Euclid's Elements: Non-Euclidean geometry

-If a line segment intersects two straight lines forming two interior angles on the same side that sum to less than two right angles, then the two lines, if extended indefinitely, meet on that side on which the angles sum to less than two right angles.
+That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.

 This postulate plagued mathematicians for centuries due to its apparent complexity compared with the other four postulates.
 Many attempts were made to prove the fifth postulate based on the other four, but they never succeeded.
 Eventually in 1829, mathematician Nikolai Lobachevsky published a description of acute geometry (or hyperbolic geometry), a geometry which assumed a different form of the parallel postulate.
 It is in fact possible to create a valid geometry without the fifth postulate entirely, or with different versions of the fifth postulate (elliptic geometry).
 If one takes the fifth postulate as a given, the result is Euclidean geometry.